History of the nude in art: Latest trends

 The Rape of Europa (1994), by Fernando Botero, St. Petersburg, Florida.

-Since World War II, art has undergone a vertiginous evolutionary dynamic, with styles and movements that follow each other more and more rapidly in time.
-The modern project originated with the historical avant-gardes reached its culmination with various anti-material styles that emphasized the intellectual origin of art over its material realization, such as action art and conceptual art.
+Since World War II, art has undergone a vertiginous evolutionary dynamic, with styles and movements that have followed each other more and more rapidly over time.
+The modern project originated with the historical avant-gardes.
+It culminated in various anti-material styles that emphasized the intellectual origins of art over its material realization, such as action art and conceptual art.
 Once this level of analytical prospection of art was reached, the inverse effect was produced—as is usual in the history of art, where different styles confront and oppose each other, the rigor of some succeeding the excess of others, and vice versa—returning to the classical forms of art, accepting its material and esthetic component, and renouncing its revolutionary and society-transforming character.
-This is how postmodern art emerged, where the artist shamelessly transits between different techniques and styles, without a vindictive character, returning to artisanal work as the essence of the artist.
+This is how postmodern art emerged: the artist shamelessly transitions between different techniques and styles, without a vindictive character, returning to artisanal work as the essence of the artist.
 Finally, at the end of the century, new techniques and supports appeared in the field of art: video, computing, internet, laser, holography, etc.